 Late Work: Late quizzes or assignments will incur a deduction of 10% of the earned grade per day.
-This policy may be modified on an individual basis at the discretion of the instructor.
+This policy may be modified on an individual basis at the discretion of the instructor for emergencies and extenuating circumstances.
+Modifications to this policy must be requested before the due date.

 Make-up Work: Make-up exams may be offered at the discretion of the instructor.
-Generally, a makeup exam will only be offered in case of emergency or illness and may require documentation.
+Generally, a makeup exam will only be offered in case of emergency or illness and will require documentation.
 The request for a make-up exam must be submitted by the day of the exam.
 Make-ups will not be granted for quizzes or other work.
 Extra Credit: You can earn up to 5 points of extra credit by sharing something to the "Cool Stuff" discussion board forum.
 You can earn 3 points for posting something interesting and neuroscience related to this forum, and 1 point for responding to another students post.
 Extra credit will be added to the final exam grade at the end of the course.
 No additional or individual extra credit will be available.

 Communication: If you need to contact me, please do so using e-mail from your university account only, and include the course name in the subject line and include your name in the e-mail.
 Check your e-mail and course Blackboard account daily and before each class meeting.
 I will use e-mail and Blackboard to communicate with you regarding changes related to the course, syllabus, and other essential information.
-You are responsible for all announcements posted and sent via Blackboard and e-mail, in addition to announcement make in class.
+You are responsible for all announcements posted and sent via Blackboard and email, in addition to announcement make in class.